Ontraport/Backend-Test/README.md

 2) Now write a separate function to do the reverse.

-We want you to fork and then create a pull-reqest against this repository and we'll review it.
+We want you to fork and then create a pull-request against this repository and we'll review it.

 Thanks and good luck!